-Pursuant to the requirements of the Securities Act of 1933, as amended, the Registrant has duly caused this Registration Statement on Form N-2 to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of New York, and the State of New York on the day of , 2017.
+Pursuant to the requirements of the Securities Act of 1933, as amended, the Registrant has duly caused this Registration Statement on Form N-2 to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of New York, and the State of New York on the 31st day of May 2017.

-By: DRAFT
+By: /s/ Michael A. Hart Name: Michael A. Hart

-Name: Michael A. Hart Title: Chief Executive Officer
+Title: Chief Executive Officer